laiyutong/AWS/Academy/Guided Lab/Creating an Amazon RDS Database/README.md

 <img src="https://i.imgur.com/0PS43xl.png" width=60%><br>

 <h2>Task 2: Configuring web application communication with a database instance</h2>
-10.This lab automatically deployed an Amazon Elastic Compute Cloud (Amazon EC2) instance with a running web application.<br>
+This lab automatically deployed an Amazon Elastic Compute Cloud (Amazon EC2) instance with a running web application.<br>
 You must use the IP address of the instance to connect to the application.<br><br>
-11.In the search box to the right of  Services, search for and choose EC2 to open the EC2 console.<br><br>
+10.In the search box to the right of  Services, search for and choose EC2 to open the EC2 console.<br><br>
-12.In the left navigation pane, choose Instances.<br><br>
+11.In the left navigation pane, choose Instances.<br>
-In the center pane, there should be a running instance that is named App Server.<br>
+In the center pane, there should be a running instance that is named App Server.<br><br>
-13.Select the App Server instance.<br><br>
+12.Select the App Server instance.<br><br>
-14.In the Details tab, copy the Public IPv4 address to your clipboard.<br>
+13.In the Details tab, copy the Public IPv4 address to your clipboard.<br>
 Tip: If you hover over the IP address, a copy  icon appears.
 To copy the displayed value, choose the icon.<br>
 <img src="https://i.imgur.com/2xoSX2l.png" width=60%><br>
 <img src="https://i.imgur.com/EYIuS6L.png" width=60%><br>